-The minimization of E as given by Equations 6 to 11 allows us to recover the original amplitude of the spectrally calibrated signal, as shown in Figure 7, right.
+The minimization of E as given by Equations 6 to 11 allows us to recover the original amplitude of the spectrally calibrated signal, as shown in Figure 8, right.
 Note that λ in Equations 7 to 11 is in practice a discrete signal λ_j with $j = \{1, 2, ..., N\}$, as in Section 4; the subindex j has been dropped here for clarity.
 More results of recovery are shown in Section 6.

-Figure 7: The red curve corresponds to the 1D profile of the diffracted intensity emitted by a halogen point light source after spectral calibration (left).
+Figure 8: The red curve corresponds to the 1D profile of the diffracted intensity emitted by a white incandescent point light source after spectral calibration (left).
 The blue curve shows the estimated SPD of this light source after recovering the amplitude through the algorithm we have exposed (right).
 The corresponding ground truth SPD is shown in black for comparison purposes.

-6. Results and Applications
+6. Results and Analysis

 The technique presented allows us to recover the spectral signature of both point and finite light sources from high dynamic range images captured with the camera and diffraction filter setup.
 To quantify the accuracy of our estimations, we captured ground truth SPDs of the recovered light sources with an Ocean Optics USB4000-UV-VIS photospectrometer, which has a spectral resolution of 1.5 nm in the range 200-850 nm.
-The sensitivity of the Canon 500D is limited to the range between 400 and ca. 700 nm (see spectral sensitivity curves in Figure 6, left), and thus so is our recovered spectrum.
-This range, however, covers the majority of the visible spectrum and suffices for a large number of applications.
+The sensitivity of the Canon 500D is limited to the range between 400 and ca. 680 nm (see spectral sensitivity curves in Figure 7, left), and thus so is our recovered spectrum.
+This range, however, covers the majority of the visible spectrum and suffices for a large number of applications (human spectral sensitivity as given by the CIE 1924 photopic luminous efficiency function is below 1.7% of its maximum value for $\lambda > 680$ nm [RKAJ08]).
+In this section we provide additional results, offer an extensive analysis of the performance of our system under different conditions, and compare our technique with the state of the art.